cuhs/ai-travel-negotiator/README.md

 ## What Is Implemented

 - Landing page with entry points to the trip wizard and dashboard.
+- Sticky navigation with dashboard access and a persisted dark/light theme toggle.
 - Multi-step trip creation flow for destination, dates, guests, rooms, budget, star rating, and notes.
 - Dashboard for listing and deleting trips.
-- Trip detail page that searches mock hotels, filters offers by trip budget and star rating, and lets the user select hotels for negotiation.
+- Trip detail page that searches expanded mock hotel inventory, filters offers by trip budget and star rating, and lets the user select hotels for negotiation.
 - Simulated negotiation workflow with randomized completed, failed, and no-answer outcomes.
 - Results table with sorting, transcript expansion, CSV export, and approval of one hotel.
 - Prisma data model for users, trips, hotels, offers, negotiation calls, and trip decisions.